sunfounder/euler-kit/docs/source/pyproject/py_room_temp_meter.rst

 7.2 Room Temperature Meter
 ======================================

-We can combine thermistor and I2C LCD1602 to make a room temperature meter.
+Using a thermistor and an I2C LCD1602, we can create a room temperature meter.

 This project is very simple, it is based on :ref:`py_temp` with I2C LCD1602 to display the temperature.